-Grace Sherwood, also known as the “Witch of Pungo,” was a midwife and farmer who practiced herbal healing methods in Virginia Beach during the late 1600s.
-Many viewed this unconventional method of helping to cure others as a form of witchcraft, and it wasn’t long before Sherwood was tried as a witch.
-Her sentence was to be “ducked” in the Lynnhaven River.
-Sherwood’s hands were tied to her feet, and she was tossed into the water.
-Grace survived but was incarcerated and eventually released.
-She died at the age of 80 years old, and today, there is a bronze statue honoring her in front of Sentara Bayside Hospital, close to the site of the colonial courthouse where she was tried.
-Each summer, Grace allegedly revisits the place where she was ducked in the form of a flickering light that lingers about the water.
+Grace Sherwood, aka the Witch of Pungo, was a midwife and farmer who practiced herbal healing methods in Virginia Beach during the late 1600s and early 1700s.
+As modern medicine developed, traditional medicine began to be seen as a form of witchcraft, and it wasn’t long before she was tried as a witch.
+To determine her guilt or innocence, the court had her ducked in the Lynnhaven River, meaning her hands were tied to her feet, and she was tossed into the water.
+Grace floated to the surface and survived but was incarcerated and eventually released.
+She died at the age of 80, and today, there’s a bronze statue honoring her in front of Sentara Bayside Hospital, close to the site of the colonial courthouse, where she went on trial.
+As well as haunting the Ferry Plantation House, Grace allegedly revisits the place where she was ducked each summer, in the form of a flickering light that lingers above the water.

 You’re going to need somewhere to relax after enduring all the scares of Virginia Beach.
 Book one of the best hotels in the city now via Culture Trip.
 Alternatively, head further afield to the vibrant college town of Charlottesville, which is full of great, bookable places to stay.
 Immerse yourself in Virginia’s natural side by finding out where to see the dainty fall foliage.